M1ck3yJ0/five-days-of-fame/README.md

 Thesis supervisor: Dr Richard O’Callaghan, Dublin Business School.

-Analysis, methodology, and content are the author's own.
+Analysis, methodology, and content are the author's own.<br>

-ChatGPT (OpenAI) and Claude (Anthropic) were used for assistance with debugging code snippets, proofreading report drafts and README drafting.
+ChatGPT (OpenAI) and Claude (Anthropic) were used for assistance with<br>
+debugging code snippets, proofreading report drafts and README drafting.